shubham1384-tamu/ECEN602-MP2-SBCP_message_broadcast/README.md

 If a client tries to connect, the server will only allow the client if the username is unique or the client is reconnecting(previously connected to server).
 Client gets the status of connection based on ACK/NACK received from the server.

+## Steps for execution
+1. run "make all"
+2. To run server: use "make echos"
+3. To run client: Use "make echo"

 ## Test Case Execution

 1. Normal operation of the chat